sandialabs/suncal/doc/Manual/manual.md

 SciPy contains a vast collection of statistical methods and probability distribution definitions that are used throughout this software.
 The Monte Carlo simulations make use of the Mersenne Twister random number generator as implemented in SciPy, generally regarded as a quality PRNG for Monte Carlo methods.

-The available calculation types are:

-- Uncertainty propagation by the GUM and Monte Carlo methods
-- Reverse uncertainty propagation to determine measurement uncertainty required to meet a target combined uncertainty
-- Uncertainty sweep to calculate multiple uncertainty propagations over a range of inputs
-- Reverse uncertainty sweep to calculate multiple reverse uncertainty propagations
-- Analysis of variance on a two-dimensional data set
-- Curve fitting, accounting for uncertainty in x and y measurements, and providing uncertainty in the output curve
-- Risk analysis for determining probability of false accept and false reject
-- T-Table calculator for determining values based on a Student's-t distribution

 ## Installation